HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

         dxclient livesync pull-wcm-design-library -dxUsername <dxUsername> -dxPassword <dxPassword> -dxPort <dxPort> -dxProtocol <dxProtocol> -hostname <hostname> -contenthandlerPath <contenthandlerPath> -libraryPath <themePath> -libraryName <libraryName>
         ```

-    Note that LiveSync commands can be triggered from within the target local libraryPath path.
+    Note that you can trigger LiveSync commands from within the target local `libraryPath`.

     See the following example where '...' represents truncated parameters.